Former Arizona Governor Paul Fannin said about Arizona and Mexico:

-In August, Westech donated $5000 to Esperanca.
+Westech donated $5000 to Esperanca.
 Esperanca is a non-profit organization that provides hope for families in the poorest communities of the world through clean water projects, safe housing projects, disease prevention education and volunteer surgical missions.

 Challenger Space Center

-In July we donated 15 computers to the Challenger Space Center in Peoria.
+We donated 15 computers to the Challenger Space Center in Peoria.
 The Mission of the Challenger Space Center is to inspire, excite and educate people of all ages about the mysteries and wonders of space, science and the universe in which we live.
 The Challenger Learning Center of Arizona is a nonprofit organization, 501.c.3., providing vital science, technology, engineering, and math (STEM) programs to students primarily in grades K-8.

 Sonoran Science Academy

-In March we donated 20 computers to Sonoran Science
+We donated 20 computers to Sonoran Science

 Academy's 48th St. & McDowell campus and 28th St. & Osborn campus.
 Sonoran Science Academy Schools are STEM focused, college preparatory schools with campuses in both Phoenix and Tucson.

 We donated 3 computers to the Boys-to-Men Mentoring Network.
 This organization is committed to the development of boys into caring, truthful men with powerful missions in their life.